InfIoT/smart-greenhouse-ual/README.md

 	sudo apt-get install libapache2-mod-auth-mysql php5-mysql phpmyadmin

 During installation, it will ask us what type of server we have.
 We will mark "Apache" and continue.
-Then, it will ask us if we wantto configure a database, so we will say "YES" and ask us to enter the MySQL password twice.
+Then, it will ask us if we want to configure a database, so we will say "YES" and ask us to enter the MySQL password twice.
 At the end, we will edit the following file:

 	sudo nano /etc/php5/apache2/php.ini